aishwaryaprabhat/madrigal/README.md

 ## What is MADRIGAL?
 Modular Architecture for Distributed Red TeamIng on GenerAtive LLMs (MADRIGAL) is a reference architecture that pieces together open-source technologies for performing GenAI Red Teaming in a distributed manner on Kubernetes.
 It employs the following:

-Garak for performing GenAI Red Teaming
+- [Garak](https://github.com/NVIDIA/garak) for performing GenAI Red Teaming

-Ray for running the Red Teaming in a distributed manner
+- [Ray](https://github.com/ray-project/ray) for running the Red Teaming in a distributed manner

-Kubeflow pipelines for making the Red Teaming operationally reproducible and scheduled if necessary
+- [Kubeflow Pipelines](https://github.com/kubeflow/pipelines) for making the Red Teaming operationally reproducible and scheduled if necessary

-MLflow for keeping track of the resulting hit logs and reports generated
+- [MLflow](https://github.com/mlflow/mlflow) for keeping track of the resulting hit logs and reports generated

 ## Architecture and Components
 ![](assets/archi/archi.png)